-Generic drugs have the same active-ingredient formula as the brand name drug.
+Generic drugs have the same active-ingredient formula as the brand-name drug.
 Generic drugs are tested by the Food and Drug Administration (FDA) to be as safe and as effective as brand-name drugs.
-Generic drugs are only available after the brand name patent expires.
-Visit www.providence.org/healthplans for frequently asked questions about generic drugs.
+Generic drugs are only available after the brand-name patent expires.
+Visit www.ProvidenceHealthPlan.com for answers to frequently asked questions about generic drugs.